tedlee87/CounselVotingChallenge/README.md

-## Counsel Voting Challenge - Seed project
+## Council Voting Challenge - Seed project

 **The seed project consists in frontend and backend**

-This can be used as your starting point for the Counsel Voting exercise.
+This can be used as your starting point for the Council Voting exercise.
 The exact instructions will be provided to you separately.

 ---